 1. Mix garlic, onions, soy sauce, water, sugar/honey and sesame oil in a large bowl.

-2. Tear doljaban (dried coarse seaweed) into small pieces with both hands and place in the bowl.
+2. Tear doljaban (dried coarse seaweed) into small pieces and place in the bowl.

-4. Lastly sprinkle roasted sesame seeds and mix together.
+4. Lastly add roasted sesame seeds and mix to combine.

 My son and I love seaweed to bits, this is definitely a good recipe for us!